(CVD, Heart Disease)

 - Find a local Cardiologist in your town

-The heart is like any other muscle in body and it requires adequate blood supply to provide oxygen to allow the muscle to contract and pump.
+The heart is like any other muscle in body.
+It needs an adequate blood supply to provide oxygen to allow the muscle to contract and pump.
 Not only does the heart pump blood to the rest of the body, it also pumps blood to itself via the coronary arteries.
-These arteries originate from the aorta (the major blood vessel that carries oxygenated blood away from the heart) and then branch out along the surface of the heart.
+These arteries originate from the base of the aorta (the major blood vessel that carries oxygenated blood from the heart) and then branch out along the surface of the heart.

-Should one of the coronary arteries become completely blocked, usually due to a blood clot that forms, blood supply to part of the heart muscle is completely lost and that piece of muscle dies.
+Should one of the coronary arteries become completely blocked -- usually due to a plaque that ruptures and causes a blood clot to form -- blood supply to part of the heart may be lost.
+This causes a piece of heart muscle to die.
 This is called a heart attack or myocardial infarction (myo=muscle + cardia=heart + infarction= tissue death).

 Get the latest treatment options.